 Transfer the dough to a tub or thick-walled bowl for bulk fermentation.

 4. Warm Bulk Fermentation – 2:00 p.m. to 3:45 p.m.

 During this phase (of the two-step bulk fermentation phase), give the dough three sets of stretch and folds, starting 30 minutes after the beginning of bulk (i.e., 2:30 p.m.).
 After the last set, let the dough rest untouched for 15 minutes.

 This warm bulk fermentation will last a total of 1 hour and 45 minutes.
 The dough will clearly show signs of fermentation activity: it will be smoother and show some small bubbles on the surface.

 5. Cold Bulk Fermentation – 3:45 p.m. to 11:00 a.m. (next day)

-If you choose to make same-day baguettes, proceed with bulk fermentation on the counter until the dough looks ready to divide, likely 1-1.5 hours longer.
-Then, shape them and proof in the same way as described below.
+If you choose to make same-day baguettes, proceed with bulk fermentation on the counter until the dough looks ready to divide, likely 1-1.5 hours more.
+Then, shape them and proof them in the same way as described below.